New Roads, Louisiana

 New Roads (historically Poste-de-Pointe-Coupée) is a city in and the parish seat of Pointe Coupee Parish, Louisiana, United States.
 The center of population of Louisiana was located in New Roads in 2000.
 The population was 4,831 at the 2010 census, down from 4,966 in 2000.
+In the 2020 census the population was 4,549, while at the beginning year of 2023 the census showed a population of 4,205 and expects to be under 4,000 by the years end.
 The city's ZIP code is 70760.
 It is part of the Baton Rouge Metropolitan Statistical Area.

 History

 Le Poste de Pointe Coupée ("the Pointe Coupée Post" or Cut Point Post) is one of the oldest communities in the Mississippi River Valley established by European colonists.
-The trading post was founded in the 1720s by settlers from France.
+The trading post was founded in 1719 by settlers from France.
 It was located upstream from the point crossed by explorers, immediately above but not circled by False River.
 The name referred to the area along the Mississippi River northeast of what is now New Roads.

 The post was initially settled by native French, as well as French-speaking Creoles born in the colony.
 Additional ethnically French settlers migrated down the Mississippi River from Fort de Chartres, Upper Louisiana.
 The colonists imported numerous African slaves from the French West Indies (Guadeloupe, Martinique, Saint-Domingue), and many directly from Africa, as workers for the plantations.

 Historian Gwendolyn Midlo Hall discovered extensive French and Spanish documentation of the early slave trade, which provided more information than is usually available as to the ethnicity and names of individual slaves, all in the court house at New Roads.
-Using this and other research, she has produced "The Louisiana Slave Database and the Louisiana Free Database: 1719–1820," which is searchable on line.
+Using this and other research, she has produced "The Louisiana Slave Database and the Louisiana Free Database: 1719–1820," which is searchable online.